Roadmap

 Stable channel for incoming emails

 When a client replies to an email, it should reliably land back in the CRM.
-We're improving delivery: signing every inbound request, retrying on failures, and queuing unaccepted messages.
+We're improving delivery: signing each inbound request, retrying on failures, and queuing unaccepted messages.

 • Cryptographic signature of every incoming email